Qalb (film): Production

 The film was announced on 20 November 2019, and it is produced by Cinema Pranthan in association with Arjun Amaraavathi Creations.
 The crew was planning to shoot this film entirely in Alappuzha.
-The film wouldcontain 12 songs composed by Prakash Alex, Vimal Nasar, Renish Basheer and Nihal Sadiq.
+The film would contain 12 songs composed by Prakash Alex, Vimal Nasar, Renish Basheer and Nihal Sadiq.
 Bollywood singer Atif Aslam is also to be a part of this film.

 The filming of the movie was revived in 2020 after it was put on hold, with Ranjith Sajeev being one of the lead characters.

 Release

 Qalb received mixed to negative reviews from critics upon release.
-While the film’s cinematography, music, and performances were praised, its screenplay and pacing were criticized for being predictable and melodramatic.
+While the film's cinematography, music, and performances were praised, its screenplay and pacing were criticized for being predictable and melodramatic.
 Critics described it as a “visually appealing but emotionally shallow romantic drama.”

 At the box office, Qalb performed poorly, registering a weak theatrical run and being regarded as a commercial flop.
 However, after its release on Amazon Prime Video, the film gained a better response from audiences, with many appreciating its emotional themes and visual style.
 This led to Qalb achieving moderate popularity on streaming platforms, despite its initial theatrical failure.

 Qalb received mixed to negative reviews from critics.
 Nowrunning rated it 2/5, calling it “a clichéd yet visually rich romantic drama.”
 OTTplay gave 2.5/5, praising its cinematography and performances but criticizing its slow pace and predictable writing.
 Filmibeat noted that while the movie flopped theatrically, it later gained appreciation after its OTT release for its emotional storytelling and music.
 Overall, critics described Qalb as a visually appealing but uneven love story that resonated more with audiences online than in theatres.